josephten/drug-effect-on-virus-population/README.md

 ### Data sources

-the primary data sources used for this analysis is "ocw.mit.edu" file, containing details about the max probabilty that a virus particle reproduces with and without drugs and probabilty of mutations in a virus particles offspring.
+The primary data sources used for this analysis is "ocw.mit.edu" file, containing details about the max probabilty that a virus particle reproduces with and without drugs and probabilty of mutations in a virus particles offspring.

 ### Tools